 Each participating team shall prepare both memorials and counter-memorials in English.
-Each team shall submit both of its memorials in electronic format (both Microsoft Word and pdf) via a single e-mail to mansari@icrc.org by 14th September 2022, 23:59hrs BD time.
-No other data format will be accepted.
+Each team shall submit both of its memorials in electronic format (both Microsoft Word and pdf) via a single e-mail to mansari@icrc.org by 21st September 2023, 23:59hrs BD time.
+Failure to submit written memorials will result in the disqualification from the competition.

-Four copies of each memorial and counter-memorial in a paper (hard copy) shall be submitted to the organizing committee within the same deadline at the following address:
+Teams shall carry four copies of their memorial and counter-memorial in a paper (hard copy) and shall submit the same to the organizing committee during the opening day of the competition at the venue.